webpack/webpack.js.org/src/content/guides/getting-started.md

 npm install --save lodash
 ```

-T> As a rule of thumb: if you're installing a package that will be bundled into your rpdocution code, then you should use `npm install --save`.
-If you're installing a package to help development (e.g. a linter, testing libraries, etc.) then you should use `npm install --save-dev`.
+T> When installing a package that will be bundled into your production bundle, you should use `npm install --save`.
+If you're installing a package for development purposes (e.g. a linter, testing libraries, etc.) then you should use `npm install --save-dev`.
 More information can be found in the [npm documentation](https://docs.npmjs.com/cli/install).

 Now, lets import `lodash` in our script: